quidphp/main/README.md

 ## Overview
 **QuidPHP/Main** contains 86 classes, traits and interfaces.
 Here is an overview:
-- [ArrMap](src/ArrMap.php) | Class that provides base methods to make a collection
+- [ArrMap](src/ArrMap.php) | Abstract class that provides base methods to make a collection
-- [ArrObj](src/ArrObj.php) | Class that implements the methods necessary for the ArrayAccess, Countable and Iterator interfaces
+- [ArrObj](src/ArrObj.php) | Abstract class that implements the methods necessary for the ArrayAccess, Countable and Iterator interfaces
 - [Arrs](src/Arrs.php) | Class for a collection containing a multidimensional array
 - [Autoload](src/Autoload.php) | Class that provides custom autoloading logic, including alias autoloading and class within closures
 - [CatchableException](src/CatchableException.php) | Class for a catchable exception